martinpoljak/json-rpc-objects/README.md

 Be limited by `Error`, `Request` and `Response` classes here or check the protocol version using `#VERSION` class constant.

+### Serializers

+Multiple serializers support is implemented, so you aren't limited to JSON[8] only, but you can use also built-in serializers to YAML[9] or [Ruby marshaling][10] format.
+Also support for [BSON][11] serializing format is available standalone through [`json-rpc-objects-bson`][12] gem.

+You can set the default serializer for whole library session (both class and instance of the class are supported):

+    require "json-rpc-objects/serializer/marshal"

+    JsonRpcObjects::default_serializer(JsonRpcObjects::Serializer::Marshal)

+    # it's setting default serializer for all new instances, without
+    # arguments it returns the default serializer

+Or by individual object assigning (only instances are supported):

+    require "json-rpc-objects/serializer/marshal"

+    serializer = JsonRpcObjects::Serializer::Marshal::new
+    JsonRpcObjects::V10::Request::parse(data, serializer)

+…and the same for constructor.
+The `#serializer` property is also accessible, both readable and writable on all objects.
+By the same way, serializer is received by the generic parsers `JsonRpcObjects::Request` and so too.

 Contributing
 ------------